In the Body

 About George Simmons

-George Simmons is an Upstate New York artist who focuses on printmaking, painting and fine art photography.
-A graduate of the University of Wisconsin with an MFA in studio art, Simmons exhibits regionally and has been the recipient of photography awards.
+George Simmons is an artist who focuses on printmaking, painting and fine art photography.
+A graduate of the University of Wisconsin with an MFA in studio art, Simmons exhibits mostly in the Northeast region and has been the recipient of photography awards.
+He recently retired from NY state service and now lives and has a studio in South Carolina.

 Speaking about his recent work, "I used my body/self-portrait as subject.
 Initially, it was a journey of discovery in that there was no real pre-visualization of the final image.
 I soon found myself combining and layering images in diptychs.
 This duality reminded me of W.E.B.
 DuBois’ concept of Twoness.
 He wrote: '…this doubled consciousness,this sense of always looking at one’s self through the eyes of others…'.
 And more personally: my feelings of belonging and not belonging, of not being black enough and a sense of separation from both the black and white cultures.
 This duality/conflict is particularly exacerbated by the present tumultuous socio-political climate."